Ideas for successful software projects

 - Poor decision making.
 Involve the customer.
 Involve those who should know the answer.

 - Ambiguity in decisions.
-Be crystal clear on what you expect.
+Be very clear on what you’re expecting from a system or a team.

 - Lack of human resources.
 Like no software analyst to define a process.

 - Endless meetings with few decisions at the end.
-Yes, I’ve been to 5 hour meetings from where we come out with no answers and even more questions.
+Yes, I’ve been to 5 hour meetings coming out with no answers and more questions.